SanjeevaRDodlapati/QeMLflow/reports/final/comprehensive_testing_final_report.md

 ## Current Status: PRODUCTION-READY ✅

-**Overall Assessment**: ChemML is now a fully functional chemical machine learning framework suitable for:
+**Overall Assessment**: QeMLflow is now a fully functional chemical machine learning framework suitable for:

 - ✅ Research and development projects
 - ✅ Educational use and tutorials